 The Cost of Producing Softened Water.

 Similarly, the cumulative cost of a water softener system can be classified into two broad categories.
-The purchasing price, which takes into consideration the buying price of the water softening equipment and the operational cost, which factors in the installation, labor, power consumption, and maintenance expenses of the system.
+The purchasing price, which takes into consideration the buying price of the water softening equipment and the operational cost, factors in the installation, labor, power consumption, and maintenance expenses of the system.

 To establish the overall cost of a water softener system, you have to calculate the total operational costs.
 The operational costs will vary significantly based on the water softening process deployed, the concentration of hardness ions in your feed water, and the size of the water softener.